tameravci/jekyll-now/_posts/2020-06-20-How-to-write.md

 published: true
 ---

-Writing is serious business.
+Writing is a serious business.
 It's the only medium that can enhance or damage the ideas it conveys.
 It's like railroad tracks.
 Unless they are laid out securely, no train of thought (*pun intended*) would be safe to travel on them.

 To make things worse, we actually take good writing for granted.
 Most of the published stuff gets reviewed and edited for a number of times before it reaches us: the readers, the consumers.
 So many man-hours go into crafting a news article, an editorial, or even a blog post.
 It wasn't until I wrote my first public blog post that I experienced the good old challenge of writing.
 Sure, I did plenty of writing in school but to this day I still feel rusty.
 Journaling just doesn't cut it.
 I treat that as if I have no audience.
 You can't afford do that in public domain.